SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

 ## Backreferences

-A group can be referenced in the pattern using `\N`, where N is the group number.
+A group can be referenced in the pattern, using \N, where N is the group number.

-To make clear why that's helpful, let's consider a task.
-Extract a sentence surrounded by `#`.
+To make clear why that is helpful, let's consider a task, which is to extract a sentence, surrounded by #.

 The first group in the pattern is `(\#)` and it wil match the first `#`.

-After that we match capital letters, small letters and spaces with `[A-Z,a-z\s]+`
+After that, we match capital letters, small letters and spaces with `[A-Z,a-z\s]+`

-To match the second `#` which is after the word "there" use `\1`, where number 1 is the number of the group.
+To match the second `#`, which is after the word "there" use \1, where the number 1 is the number of the group.

 ```js live